 You will further develop your knowledge & understanding of ecology and population genetics, as we explore the implications of genetic manipulation (such as selective breeding & transgenesis), how and why plants & animals respond to their external environment, and the trends in human evolution.

-Finally, for those planning on attempting all 3 external standards, you will have the opportunity to extend your biological knowledge to attempt the Biology Scholarship paper.
-The details for the Bio Scholarship tutorials will be announced towards the end of Term 1 in 2022, depending on numbers and results from tracking.
+Finally, for those planning on attempting all 3 external standards (Speciation is an optional external), you will have the opportunity to extend your biological knowledge to attempt the Biology Scholarship paper.

 How will this course be assessed?